Stan3slaw/advanced_auth/README.md

 # NestJs application with advanced authorization

-This project was created in educational purposes to get familiarized with advanced authorization included refresh token and email confirmation.
+This project was created in educational purposes to get familiarized with advanced authentication included refresh token and email confirmation.

 ## Installation